 “You’re a recruiter… can you help me find a job?” / “You’re a recruiter… can I send you my resume?” / “You’re a recruiter… can we set up an interview?”

 I hear these questions each and every day.
 Whenever a friend loses a job or decides to make a change, I always get a call.
 My LinkedIn inbox is full of such messages.
-This post might come across a little bit harsh, but I feel it’s time to dispel a common misconception.
+This post might come across as a little bit harsh, but I feel it’s time to dispel a common misconception.

 A recruiter is not a job-finder.

 In fact, there’s really no such thing as a professional job-finder.
-The closest thing might be resume writers, career advisors, career counselors, life coaches or outplacement service professionals but they’re not really job-finders.
+The closest thing might be resume writers, career advisors, career counselors, life coaches, or outplacement service professionals but they’re not really job-finders.
 They might do things as part of their duties that help you find your next job, but it’s not their job to find you a job.
 Make sense?